Who Is In Christ?

 Paul is clear: death lost its grip on Christ, and it lost its grip on us who were united with Him.

-We are not waiting under death’s shadow for a final verdict—the judgment already happened at the cross.
-The resurrection was the verdict: life wins.
-The death of the flesh is the birth of our true life hidden in Christ.
+We’re not waiting under death’s shadow for a final verdict—the judgment already happened at the cross.
+The resurrection was the verdict: life wins

 This is what Jesus affirmed in John 6:33: “For the bread of God is He who comes down from heaven and gives life to the world.”

-Christ wasn’t offering life to a select few—He came to give life to the world.
+Christ came to give life to the dead… all of them.

 Romans 6:10 — Once for All, Forever Alive